mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_start.md

 ## Next

-With this succes in our bag, there are two routes to chose.
+With this succes in your bag, there are two routes to choose from.
 If you know Objetive-C continue with [MulleObjC basics](mydoc_basics.html).

-Otherwise use one of the tutorials of [Learn ObjC](mydoc_links.html) to get up to speed.
+Otherwise use one of the tutorials in [Learn ObjC](mydoc_links.html) to get up to speed.